Strategies for Survival Versus Accepting Impermanence: Rationalizing Brain Death and Organ Transplantation Today

 Showing items related by title, author, creator and subject.

-Important Considerations With Respect to Brain Death and Organ Transplants, January 22, 1992 English Version of a Japanese Report Submitted to the Prime Minister of Japan by the Provisional Commission for the Study of Brain Death and Organ Transplantation in January 1992 Unknown author (Provisional Commission for the Study on Brain Death and Organ Transplantation (Japan), 1994-06)
+Important Considerations With Respect to Brain Death and Organ Transplants, January 22, 1992 English Version of a Japanese Report Submitted to the Prime Minister of Japan by the Provisional Commission for the Study of Brain Death and Organ Transplantation in January 1992 Unknown creator (Provisional Commission for the Study on Brain Death and Organ Transplantation (Japan), 1994-06)

 Brain Death, States of Impaired Consciousness, and Physician-Assisted Death for End-of-Life Organ Donation and Transplantation Verheijde, Joseph L; Rady, Mohamed Y; McGregor, Joan L (2009-11)In 1968, the Harvard criteria equated irreversible coma and apnea (i.e., brain death) with human death and later, the Uniform Determination of Death Act was enacted permitting organ procurement from heart-beating donors. ...